alexwbi/alexwbi.github.io/favorite_content.markdown

 - The Dip - simple but powerful
 - Checklist Manifesto - same
 - Too many Wait But Why articles to remember
+- [Grand Theft Life](https://www.joincolossus.com/episodes/28283697/urban-grand-theft-life) - Tim Urban's podcast with Invest Like the Best.
+If you've played Grand Theft Auto, grand theft life is exactly what it sounds like.